owlfish/owlauth-spec/Specification.md

  * Sending a notification to a pre-registered mobile application that requires a PIN to authenticate
  * Requesting the user to open an authentication application, protected by a traditional password mechanism, which displays authentication requests for approval

-The result of the POST may take 5 minutes to return and the application should set timeouts accordingly.
+The POST will take time to return as the user carries out the action required to authenticate.
+If the user does not authenticate within 5 minutes, the Owlauth server may return the AUTH_TIMEOUT error.
 If the POST returns an error of AUTH_TIMEOUT, or the HTTPS connection is lost, the application must start with a new Login request.
 The Owlauth server may choose to re-issue the same LoginPhrase and LoginToken at its discretion.

 A successful authentication will result in a JSON object with the following attributes: